Michael Skupin

-Michael David Skupin (/'skuːpɪn/; born January 29, 1962) is an American software publisher, television personality, convicted fraudster and child sex offender, and motivational speaker.
-Best known for competing on two seasons of the reality competition show Survivor, he became the first person ever to be medically evacuated from the game after falling into a fire on Survivor: The Australian Outback.
+Michael David Skupin (/'skuːpɪn/; born January 29, 1962) is a convicted fraudster and child sex offender.
+Best known for competing on two seasons of the reality competition show Survivor, he became the first person to be medically evacuated from the game after falling into a fire on Survivor: The Australian Outback.

 Early life

 Skupin was born January 29, 1962, in Farmington Hills, Michigan.
 When he was four, his father died of cancer.
 His mother, Mary Louise Skupin, went on to marry Clarence Landry when Michael was ten.
 Michael then took his stepfather's last name, though Clarence had never officially adopted him.

 While in high school, Michael Landry became an athlete, playing tight end for the football team at Brother Rice High School in Birmingham.
 During his junior year, Landry was expelled for throwing water balloons at some students at a neighboring all-girls high school.
 For his senior year, he transferred to St. Mary's Preparatory in Orchard Lake where, even before his expulsion, he was offered a spot on their football team playing both tight end and linebacker.

 After high school, Landry tried to enroll at Western Michigan University (WMU), but he was initially denied acceptance due to the fact that no Social Security number existed for a "Michael Landry."
 He reapplied to WMU under his birth name, Michael Skupin, and was later accepted.
 In 1984, Skupin graduated with a B.B.A. degree.